mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option:: --exclude=<exclude>, -x<exclude>

    Exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
-Repeat option for multiple exclusions.
+Use this option multiple times to specify multiple exclusions.

 .. option:: --export=<export>, -e<export>